rofl0r/c-flod/readme.txt

 so that the number of bugs introduced is minimized and future enhancement in flod can be backported easily.

-i am currently in the process of translating the remaining players (rob hubbard etc).
+i am currently in the process of translating the remaining players.

 my goal is to remove any dynamically allocated memory so it could be used with a fixed memory usage profile on low end hardware (gba, nds).